 Columbus, located at the confluence of the Scioto and Olentangy Rivers, has served as the state capital since 1816.
 The city, which is nearly equidistant between Cleveland and Cincinnati, is the largest city in the state.
 Columbus is a college town, home to The Ohio State University (OSU), and is a major center for financial and healthcare services for the entire Central Ohio region.
 As the state capital of Ohio, the city enjoys a stable economy, primarily due to the presence of local, state, and federal government entities.

-Occupancy and average rate in Downtown Columbus are reaching record levels given the strong government, financial, and convention demand.
-Despite significant supply increases throughout the greater market, occupancy has remained strong while average rates have grown year-over-year since 2011.
+Occupancy and average rate (ADR) in Downtown Columbus are reaching record levels given the strong government, financial, and convention demand.
+Despite significant supply increases throughout the greater market, occupancy has remained strong, while ADR has grown year-over-year since 2011.
 The Columbus Convention Center renovation and expansion, which was completed mid-year 2017, should help support an increase in demand going forward.

-Eleven hotels totaling approximately $162 million in transaction volume have sold since January 2017, including such assets as the Embassy Suites Columbus Dublin (highest total price per key paid, $164,401 per key) and the Crowne Plaza Columbus Downtown (highest total price paid for $48,996,667).
+Eleven hotels totaling approximately $162 million in transaction volume have sold since January 2017, including such assets as the Embassy Suites Columbus Dublin (highest total price per key at $164,401) and the Crowne Plaza Columbus Downtown (highest total price paid for $48,996,667).